PJV#29

 A daring hike through Ein Avdat on broiling hot day.

+In addition to the shuk, my group visited Independence Hall, Yaffo and Rabin Square.
+In Yaffo, the madrichim divided us into groups of ten or fourteen people, with one madrich/madricha (counselor) per group.
 We held a ceremony at Rabin Square to honor Yitzhak Rabin and his accomplishments for the state of Israel.
 A group of kids directed the program, leading songs and reading portions from writings of Rabin.
 Before the ceremony began, however, one of our Israeli madrichim sat our group down next to a small group of headstones and the wall of graffiti in honor of Rabin to discuss the significance of Rabin’s work.

 Excavating and uncovering remnants from an ancient wine press.

 Visiting Israel with MBI gave me a unique perspective of the country.
 The informative lectures left me with new impressions and dispelled fallacies.
-I imagine that other programs for teenagers to Israel tend to have a mechanical, pre-planned, cookie-cutter edge to them; yet I felt as though the MBI program was responsive to our needs and interests, and that the program was designed to accommodate a variety of personality types.
+I imagine that other Israel programs for teenagers tend to have a mechanical, pre-planned, cookie-cutter edge to them; yet I felt as though the MBI program was responsive to our needs and interests, and that the program was designed to accommodate a variety of personality types.
 Everything we did, everyone who spoke to us, and every one of our peulot, reflected Habonim Dror’s principles.
 The ability to travel with peers who share values, and who are interested in similar prospects, enabled me to view Israel through this particular lens.
 Recollections of good times with new friends in a beloved country will sustain me throughout the agonizingly long school year.

 Curious potential MBI participants can find further information at on the Habonim Dror website.